Course-Level Continuous Improvement Plans

 Examples of assessment strategies that might be used in a continuous improvement plan include the following:

 - a rubric-scored term paper

 - review of student portfolio

 - licensure or standardized tests connected to course outcomes

 The Center for Excellence in Learning and Teaching (CELT) can assist faculty with resources on developing measurable course objectives connected to course outcomes and assessment strategies.

 Staff in the Office of the Senior Vice President and Provost and the Office of Institutional Research compile information on the continuous improvement plans via a brief Qualtrics survey.
-A pdf version of the survey is available for review.
+A pdf version (280KB) of the survey is available for review.
 (Note: There is response logic built into the survey, so respondents will not answer all questions in the pdf file.)
 In April each year, individuals identified to submit a report for a course will receive an email invitation from Institutional Research to complete the online survey.
 Questions about the survey process should be directed to Julie LaBianca.

 The legislation requires that the Board of Regents, State of Iowa, submit an annual report to the legislature on the continuous improvement plans.
-To meet this requirement, Iowa State compiles an annual summary report based on the Qualtrics survey responses.
+To meet this requirement, Iowa State compiles an annual summary report (PDF, 168KB) based on the Qualtrics survey responses.

 General questions about Iowa State’s implementation of this legislation may be directed to Shawn Boyne.